 Find out if a child care provider (licensed or unlicensed) in Ontario has a confirmed violation under the Child Care and Early Years Act, 2014 such as:

-- providing unlicensed care to more than three children under the age of two (including their own children)
+- providing unlicensed child care to more than three children under the age of two years (including their own children)

-- providing home child care at more than one premise without a license
+- providing home child care at more than one premises

-- providing licensed home child care for more than six children under the age of 13 (including their own children under the age of 4)
+- providing home child care under an agreement with a home child care agency for more than six children under the age of 13 years (including their own children under the age of four years)

 - obstruction of an inspector conducting an inspection of an unlicensed or licensed child care provider